 Each license application is scored by the NJ Cannabis Regulatory Commission on a point scale that takes into account experience, industry and business expertise, and your and your staff’s credentials.
 You want to write it convincingly and creatively, so your application can stand out as unique when a flood of business owners want in on the new NJ market.

+Your operational plan should include a range of knowledge on how to sell cannabis items to consumers and how to evaluate product quality.
 It should also include a recall plan for inventory emergencies, demonstrated knowledge of compliant packaging and proper labeling, and inventory control included with your intended point of sale software.

 Ideally, regulators want to see proof that your business experience comes from regulated industries.
 If you don’t have this experience, consider consulting or partnering with someone who does understand that kind of business.
 Having them back your application will instill instant trust with regulators and make them more likely to score your application higher.

 This can include solar panels, packaging recycling plans, and sustainability plans that track your business’s carbon footprint.
-Anything you can do to go green and reduce harm to the environment will impress regulators and give them more reason to support your cannabusiness.
+Anything you can do to go green and reduce harm to the environment will impress regulators and give them more reason to support your business.

-Feel free to reach out to your municipality to ask what the community needs and how you can support those non-profits or volunteer groups.
+Reach out to your municipality to ask what the community needs and how you can support those non-profits or volunteer groups.
 Maybe that means sponsoring a community soup kitchen or the annual firefighter fundraiser.
 If you have volunteer experience, include that on your application.
 It never hurts to give back.

 Dutchie has a full Compliance team that has helped cannabis operators grow their businesses nationwide.
 Our Point of Sale, Ecommerce, and Payments solutions are all made for the industry and intended to safeguard your investment with built-in compliance.
 Using a trusted tech platform and including it in your application can help boost operational confidence.
 We have relationships with regulators in New Jersey—and across North America.